johnnysn/timer-buddy/README.md

 - 📊 Automatic average duration per activity
 - 🧩 Group activities into "plans" for full-process time estimates
 - 💾 **All data is stored locally** using browser Local Storage
-- 🔐 Use without account or login — fully private
+- 🔐 Use without account or login
 - 📥 Export and import your data as a `.json` file to restore on another browser or device

 ---